- Teaches students:

-I am a recent graduate of Mills College in Oakland with a BA in Anthropology and a minor in Religious Studies.
-I am currently pursuing a Music MFA in Performance and Literature at Mills College with a specialization in Improvisation.
+I am a recent graduate of Mills College in Oakland with an MFA in Music Performance and Literature, with a specialization in Improvisation.

 I have taught beginner violin lessons to students of all ages, including preschoolers!
 I like to make learning fun and rewarding for kids and adults alike.
 I do my best to bring my passion for the subject into the lesson in order to pass it on!

 I am a 24 year old woman and have experience teaching (on and off) since 2006.
 I look forward to learning with you!